EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 6.1 Description

 The Organisational Wallet stores Organisational Credentials.
-Credentials contain claims about the organisation which are asserted by a trusted EAA Provider.
-By presenting these claims to Relying Parties, they can verify the authenticity of the claims if they trust the EAA Provider.
+Organisational Credentials contain claims about the organisation which are asserted by a trusted EAA Provider.
+Relying Parties can verify the authenticity of presented claims if they trust the EAA Provider.
 Before an organisation can present credentials, it has to request credentials from EAA Providers.
 Credentials can be requested by any user of the Organisational Wallet having specific rights.
 Users prove their entitlement to the EAA Provider by presenting a Natural Person Credential (signatory rights).
 The EAA provider looks up the organisation's details, verifies that the requesting user is authorised to request the Organisational Credentials, and submits the credentials if the requesting user is authorised.

 ## 6.2 Prerequisites